Can You Get a DUI Charge After the Fact?

 Gavel with Alcohol

 Is it possible to get charged with a DUI after the fact once you have driven home?
-The answer to that question is yes or no depending on the details of your situation.
+The answer to that question is yes or no, depending on the details of your situation.

 It is possible to receive a DUI after the fact if there is enough evidence against you.
 This may be more difficult to prove under these circumstances, but it is possible.
 If the police officer believes there is enough evidence to show that you were driving while intoxicated, they can pursue a DUI charge against you.
-However, it is important to note that just because you are charged with such a crime, does not mean that you are guilty.
-If there is no evidence, such as a breath test or blood test and the police did not see you driving your car, you could have a strong defense.

 Police Must Have Reasonable Suspicion and Probable Cause to Pull You Over

-For a police officer to pull you over, he/she must have reasonable suspicion to do so.
-Reasonable suspicion means that after assessing the situation, the officer decides that a crime is going to be committed or has been committed.
+Reasonable suspicion means that after assessing the situation, the officer decides that a crime will be committed or has been committed.
 He/she must also have probable cause to make an arrest or obtain a search warrant.

 Probable cause is the standard of proof required for an officer to bring a criminal charge against you.
 It is based on specific and articulable facts.